ycpcs/cs340-fall2014/labs/lab09.md

     ./MiniVM.rb -x sumints.mvm

 Interactive execution is useful for understanding the exact behavior of the program.
 Noninteractive execution is useful if you want to test the program for larger values of *N* (where tracing the entire execution of the program would be tedious.)

+## If you have time

+Try modifying the program to use a procedure to compute the sum of 1..N.